codeforamerica/primerpeso/README.md

 ### Creating your environment variables file

-We use environment variables to connect to our local database and tell bizwallet to run in "Development" mode.
+We use environment variables to connect to our local database and tell primerpeso to run in "Development" mode.
 We specify these things in a special file named ".env" (Yes, with the period):

 * Create an empty file named ".env" `touch .env`
 * Copy the contents of ".env_example" into it  `cat .env_example > .env`